 Until then, we can get our inspiration and information from the just mentioned digital nomad movies and documentaries.

-Do you know any other film footage that might be of interest for fellow (aspiring) nomads and remote workers?
+Do you know any other film footage that might be of interest to fellow (aspiring) nomads and remote workers?
 Let me know in the comment section below!